-• Limited Finish Wear Warranty.
-Finish wear from normal residential use conditions resulting in the exposure of the bare wood or bamboo, subject to the exclusions provided in Section 4 below.

-- Defects Included in Waste Factor.
+- Limited Finish Wear Warranty.
+Finish wear from normal residential use conditions resulting in the exposure of the bare wood, subject to the exclusions provided in Section 4 below. - Defects Included in Waste Factor.
 Manufacturing and natural defects in excess of the Waste Factor (defined below).
-For purposes of this limited warranty, "Waste Factor" shall mean the allowance for manufacturing and natural defects in flooring and is represented by a percentage-namely, that: (i) no more than 5% of the total square footage of your purchase of 1st-grade, 2nd-grade, natural, select, and clear grade products; (ii) no more than 20% of the total square footage of your purchase for 3rd-grade, common, rustic, mill run, and mixed-grade; (iii) no more than 25% of the total square footage of your purchase of cabin grade, tavern grade, and utility grade products.
+For purposes of this limited warranty, "Waste Factor" shall mean the allowance for manufacturing and natural defects in flooring and is represented by a percentage-namely, that no more than 5% of the total square footage of your purchase of a domestic species and 10% for exotic species.
 For purposes of clarity, the Waste Factor does not relate to product waste caused by your cutting the product for your intended project or use.
 Rather, the Waste Factor relates to the stated percentage of the product as purchased that a purchaser can expect to have manufacturing or natural defects.
 Your cutting allowance (that is, the inherent waste created by your cutting the product) is not a defect or deficiency and will depend on your project and your use of the materials. - Delamination.
 The product will not delaminate under normal residential use conditions.